nodejs/node/doc/api/errors.md

 <a id="ERR_STREAM_DESTROYED"></a>
 ### ERR_STREAM_DESTROYED

-A stream method was called that cannot complete cause the stream was been destroyed using `stream.destroy()`.
+A stream method was called that cannot complete because the stream was destroyed using `stream.destroy()`.

 <a id="ERR_TLS_CERT_ALTNAME_INVALID"></a>